2024 Scholarships - Harrison County | CampusReel

 2024 Harrison County Scholarships

 Harrison County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 83% of Harrison County residents in Mississippi over the age of 25 have graduated with a professional degree - 34% have completed high school.
+Despite high costs, 20% of Harrison County residents in Texas over the age of 25 have graduated with a professional degree - 14% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

 How much total award money and scholarships are available for Harrison County residents?